 There are significant penalties for violations of the state minimum wage law, including treble damages in addition to attorney’s fees and costs.
 The bill also imposes fines for employers that recklessly, willfully or repeatedly disregard the wage requirements.
 Additionally, the law calls for fines against employers who do not keep proper payroll records.

-Practice Pointer: Illinois employers should start reviewing their payroll practices now to ensure compliance with the new law.
+Practice Tip: Illinois employers should start reviewing their payroll practices now to ensure compliance with the new law.
 Employers in Chicago must further reconcile the local ordinance requirements with the new state law.
 Because there are significant penalties and fines available to employees who prevail under the law, employers should be careful to comply with the new minimum wage requirements, including recordkeeping obligations.